Info & History

 If you aren’t quite sure where to play tejo in Bogotá, there are resources that you can take advantage of as a tourist.
 For example, there are local tour guides who have packages that you can purchase where they take you to all of the best destinations.
 These are also very safe, so it is a great idea for those who are unfamiliar with the area that they are traveling at.
 Plus it is very convenient because they offer round trip rides so you don’t have to worry about arranging transportation.
 Otherwise, you can plan on driving yourself or using public transportation to get to your preferred tejo destination.

 Often times at tejo clubs you will find that the admission is free, but beer is available for purchase at around 69.000 COP per thirty pack of cans.
 This isn’t always the case though, as there are some clubs that charge anywhere from 10.000 to 30.000 COP per person or group.
-If you do decide to go with a local tour guide, the admission is often included into the package price you paid for the tour.
+If you do decide to go with a local tour guide, the admission is often included in the package price you paid for the tour.
 The price for the most common tejo tour includes games for up to four people, a private driver, as well as a case of beer.
 However, there are also choices that include beer tasting tours for an additional price.
 This is sure to be an extremely fun day if you go this route!

 Be aware that these clubs can get a bit rowdy with participants drinking and enjoying the sport with friends, especially later in the evening.
 If you’re not into that scene or want to avoid crowds altogether, you might want to try to play earlier in the morning or afternoon!

 It’s quite a lot of fun to play tejo with a large group in Colombia.
-Often times, if you have a good sized group, you won’t have to pay for admission at all, only for the beer.
+Often times, if you have a good-sized group, you won’t have to pay for admission at all, only for the beer.

 There is often limited food options available at tejo courts, so bring extra cash or plan on eating before or after you play a few rounds.